lleonini/passwordgrids-cli/README.md

 Once defined, the pattern will be reused all the time.

-To be secure, the pattern should not be obvious/linear, should pick elements in different grids and different positions.
+To be more secure, the pattern should not be obvious/linear, should pick elements in different grids and at different positions.

 ## Security